Disability and Social Services in Serbia

 Based in Belgrade, which means “white city” the name given for the white cliffs overlooking the Danube where the old city sits, this program provides students with supervised hands-on experiences in social service programs for youth with disabilities in Serbia through a collaboration with the Faculty of Special Education and Rehabilitation at the University of Belgrade.
-For five weeks, you will live in Belgrade and have the opportunity to meet and interact with students at the University of Belgrade while completing an internship requirement for junior level students in the Recreational Therapy program in the department of Rehabilitation Sciences.
+For five weeks, you will live in Belgrade and have the opportunity to meet and interact with students at the University of Belgrade while completing an internship requirement for junior level students in the Recreational Therapy program in the department of Health and Rehabilitation Sciences.
 The academic focus is on recreational therapy and application of basic skills learned in academic courses through hands-on experiences with disabled youth in Serbia.

 Mid-May through late June